Skip to main content

 Rochester (Olmsted County)

-Rochester operators apply through MDA directly because Rochester is not on the delegated city list.
-The Mayo Clinic event market and the wedding venue circuit in Olmsted County both pull strong demand for mobile coffee.
+Rochester operators apply through MDH directly because Rochester is not on the delegated city list.

 Minnesota coffee cart permit FAQ